lanebny/mysql_client_at/README.md

 Python 2.7 or higher
 MySQL Connector/Python.
 Tested with v2.1.5

-Google Test and rapidjson are copied from github during the install process
+Google Test and rapidjson are cloned from github during the install process

 ###To install###
 ` git clone https://github.com/lanebny/mysql_client_at`